If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 reverse flow smokers vs Traditional offset Smokers

 For those new to offset smokers, a reverse flow system can assist with heat control and distribution.
-A reverse flow smoker is a better choice for those who want even heat distribution through the entire smoker with less effort.
+A reverse flow smoker is a preferable option for people who desire uniform heat distribution throughout the whole smoker with the least amount of effort, as well as for those who have little or no BBQ smoking experience.

 On the other hand, users who want total control of their smokers’ heat zones will find traditional offsets better to use.
 A regular offset will allow you to create and control different heat zones in your smoker.